Motor Insurance Claim Spain — Accidents & Breakdowns

 - A vehicle has caused damage to property (fencing, wall, a parked unattended vehicle)

 The police will produce an atestado (a formal accident report).
 This document is essential for any disputed claim and for any personal injury claim.
-Ask for the reference number of the atestado — you will need to pass it to Generali when you report your claim.
+Ask for the reference number of the atestado — you will need it when you report your claim to us.

-- Online (fastest): generali.es/tramites-de-siniestros/ — select Coche for car, van or motorhome; select Moto for motorcycles and scooters.
+- Online: generali.es/tramites-de-siniestros/ — select Coche for car, van or motorhome; Moto for motorcycles.
 Available 24/7.

 - Phone (24/7): 900 903 433 (freephone within Spain) or 911 123 443

-- MI GENERALI portal: Log in at generali.es to manage your claim, upload documents and track progress online — 24/7
+- MI GENERALI portal: log in at generali.es to manage your claim, upload documents and track progress.

 - Your policy number (on your insurance certificate / green card — keep a photo of these on your phone)